gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Equal `==`**

 Checks if two values are equal.
-It returns `true` if the values are equal, and `false` otherwise.
+It returns `true` if the values are equal and `false` otherwise.

   ```php
    if (3 == "3") {